KoKoLates/QT_learning/project5/Painter02/Double Buffering.md

 When the left mouse button is pressed, then marking the drawing, and when the button is released, we cancel the mark.

 ### Double Buffers
+When drawing, all contents would drawn on a drawing device, and then painting entire image to the part for display.
+Using double-buffers can avoid flickering during display.
+Starting from Qt 4.0, all painting module of QWidget components are automatically possess double buffering.
+So that it's generally not necessary to use double buffering code int the `paintEvent()` function to avoid flickering.